Dcs325/pokemon_advisor/README.md

 - **Extensible**: New features can be added without modifying existing code
 - **Readable**: Clear separation of concerns makes the code easier to understand

+### Troubleshooting

+**No Battle Sounds:**
+- Make sure `pokemon_battle_theme.mp3` is in the project root folder
+- Ensure pygame is installed: `pip install pygame`
+- Check that your system volume is not muted

+**Pygame Installation Issues:**
+- Use a virtual environment to avoid system package conflicts
+- On macOS, you might need to use `brew install pygame` as an alternative

 ## Contributing

 Feel free to contribute to this project by: